nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 Hot swapping (SIGUSR2) or configuration reload (SIGHUP) require eBPF program.
 Without eBPF, old worker processes keep getting HTTP/3 traffic and do not work as intended.
+Connection ID encryption key must be set with :option:`--frontend-quic-connection-id-encryption-key` and must not change in order to keep the existing connections alive during reload.

 In order announce that HTTP/3 endpoint is available, you should specify alt-svc header field.
 For example, the following options send